TEALSK12/introduction-to-computer-science/lesson_13.md

 Students will be able to...

 * Construct simple algorithms to draw shapes
-* Convert algorithms into SNAP programs
+* Convert algorithms into Snap! programs

 ## Materials/Preparation